Conic linear series and pencils of plane quartics: Conclusions and open problems

 \begin{problem} The pencils constructed in \Cref{sec:application} are degree $4$ integrable foliations on the projective plane minus one point.
 We wonder if some of our results can be related to the study of foliations as done for instance in \cite{AZ} by C. Alc\'antara and A. Zamora. \end{problem}

-Finally, we remark that in the recent paper \cite{weichen}, W. Chen uses the pencil of cubics with one base points studied in \cite{MPS} to give an example related to the hyperbolicity of the Hirzebruch surface $\mathbb{F}_1$ minus a curve $B$ such that $(\mathbb{F}_1,B)$ is of log general type.
+Finally, in the recent paper \cite{weichen}, W. Chen uses the pencil of cubics with one base point studied in \cite{MPS} to give an example related to the hyperbolicity of the Hirzebruch surface $\mathbb{F}_1$ minus a curve $B$ such that $(\mathbb{F}_1,B)$ is of log general type.
 This is related to the Lang conjecture for pairs of log general type $(\pr^2, B)$ where $B$ is a curve with at least three components, as treated for example in \cite{C-T}.

 \begin{problem} Investigate whether the generalization of \cite{MPS} to quartics given in \Cref{thm: pencil} can be applied to problems related to the hyperbolicity of the complement of a curve in a rational surface. \end{problem}